 What is a hypnic jerk?

 One hypothesis goes back to our primate ancestors.
 It suggests that when they were sleeping in the trees and fell out, their muscles tensed up to brace for impact.
 These sleep jerks may be remnants of that reflex.
 The brain misinterprets relaxation as falling out of a tree, and the jerks are the body tensing up.
-This correlates with the symptoms of falling or being startled when we dream.
-Another strange and interesting trait we can thank our ancient relatives for.
+This correlates with the symptoms of falling or being startled when we dream (a rare phenomenon known as dream incorporation).
+This is yet another example of a strange and interesting trait we can thank our ancient relatives for.

 How to stop twitching in your sleep?

-Other reasons for these hypnagogic jerks may be under your control that you can influence with your daily routine.
+Other reasons for these hypnagogic jerks or sleep starts may be under your control that you can influence with your daily routine.
 Keep in mind that not everyone will experience the same results.
 Patience and trying out different methods can help in find the best one that is the most beneficial for you specifically.
+If you experience nightly hypnic jerks and are concerned about your sleep, it may be a good idea to reach out to your doctor and discuss additional treatment options.

-If exercise can’t burn off that extra energy, try reducing the amount of coffee and alcohol you have during the day.
+In addition to nightly exercise, try reducing the amount of coffee and alcohol you have during the day.
 Reducing your intake after midday can help in lessening the jitters and possible restlessness.
-Having too much before bed will not only make it difficult to fall asleep, but it may also increase the frequency of the hypnagogic jerks.
+Having too much before bed will not only make it difficult to fall asleep, but it may also increase the frequency of the hypnic jerks.

 For a better night of sleep, maintain a regular sleep schedule and bedtime routine.
-This routine helps the body know when it’s time for bed and over time will make it easier to fall asleep consistently each night.
+This routine helps the body know when it’s time for bed, and over time this will make it easier to fall asleep consistently each night.
 Having an irregular sleeping pattern due to shift work or late nights could possibly lead to an increase in twitching while sleeping.
-Any disturbances in sleep or sleep deprivation in general can also add to the frequency.
-Prep yourself for bed by dimming the lights and doing an activity to help slow down your heart rate and relax the brain, like reading or breathing exercises.
+Prep yourself for bed by dimming the lights and doing an activity to help slow down your heart rate and relax the mind, like reading or breathing exercises.

-A busy mind can make it difficult to fall asleep and stay asleep and a brain that is active is more easily startled.
-Having a relaxed mind, rather than one that is very alert and therefore easily started, reduces the chance of you waking up unnecessarily from involuntary muscle twitches.
-Stress and anxiety are factors in sleep difficulty, and they may be why you experience jerks more often.
-It’s important to remember that hypnagogic jerks are not a sleep disorder.
-Still, if you are feeling anxious or concerned about hypnagogic jerks and are aware that you experience them regularly, it’s always an option to talk to your health care provider for guidance on what you can do to improve your experience of falling asleep and staying asleep.
+It’s important to remember that hypnic jerks are not a serious condition and are unlikely to cause complication.
+Nonetheless, if you are feeling anxious or concerned about hypnic jerks and are aware that you experience them regularly, talk to your health care provider for guidance on what you can do to improve your experience of falling asleep and staying asleep.